AppWerft/ElevatorstatePublicTransportHamburg/README.md

 # ElevatorstatePublicTransportHamburg
-API for monitoring state of elevators in Hamburg.
+Projectfor monitoring state of elevators in Hamburg.
 It is useful for wheelchair users and Mutties.

+## User story
+As a wheelchair driver or Mutti I want realtime informed about status of public elevators in order to decide in which direction I have to "roll".

 ## Data sources